-Benefits payable are valued at fair value and relate to pension payments payable on or prior to 30 June 2018 but paid after 30 June 2018.
+Benefits payable are valued at fair value and relate to pension payments payable on or prior to 30 June 2019 but paid after the end of financial year.

 (i) Revenue recognition

 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Scheme and the revenue can be reliably measured, regardless of when the payment is received.
 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment and excluding taxes or duty.
 The specific recognition criteria described below must also be met before revenue is recognised: